-The so-called “Hellfire Pine” is a type of tree found in the forests of Eden during the Interregnum between iterations of reality.
+The so-called “Hellfire Pine” is a type of tree found in the forests of Eden.
 Known for its tall crown and fire-activated seeds, this pyrophytic evergreen is also famous for its nigh-indestructible wood—a prized material used to rebuild The Strumpet’s Sister after each Calamity tears that beloved pub down.

 An adult Hellfire Pine is characterized by a wide umbrella-like crown sitting high atop a tall, thick trunk.
 The reddish bark is also thick, with deep vertical fissures—a distinctive pattern that some Edenites call “the tears of the tree.”